 In males, it is practically impossible to address their hormone imbalance without a hormone panel.
 There are simple blood tests to determine levels of estradiol, testosterone, thyroid, progesterone, and DHEA.
 We do want people to get tangible evidence of hormonal imbalance before making significant changes through supplementation.
 It is quite likely your dog will be deficient in testosterone and no veterinarian would give your male dog testosterone supplements unless there is a documented deficiency.
 Our internal medicine specialist was unwilling to give Billy testosterone even though we documented a complete absence of testosterone.
 Our primary care veterinarian was kind enough to help us, but it was not without reservations.
 He feared Billy would become aggressive after receiving testosterone.

 It is difficult to explain why the veterinary community continues to treat testosterone as a hormone only important to reproduction, and beyond that function, a hormone that creates only problems for the male dog.
-It is no exaggeration to say that in modern medicine and endocrinology testosterone is no longer a marginal hormone.
-Neither is it a lifestyle hormone for those men seeking eternal youth.
-Its deficiency leads to a serious deterioration of the health of men.
+As explained earlier on this page, the Endocrine Society – the largest global membership organization representing professionals (medical doctors, scientists, researchers, and educators) from the field of endocrinology has concluded persistently low or high levels of any hormone nearly always results in dysfunction or disease.
+It is no exaggeration to say that in modern medicine and endocrinology testosterone is not considered a marginal hormone, or a lifestyle hormone for those men seeking eternal youth.
+Research has shown its deficiency leads to a serious deterioration of the health of men.
 This deterioration is rooted in the metabolic syndrome and its sequelae: diabetes mellitus type 2, atherosclerotic disease, osteoporosis and sarcopenia.
 All of these conditions strongly limit physical independence in old age and accelerate morbidity and mortality.128

 To further confirm the veterinary community’s misconceptions about testosterone, we found that testosterone did not make Billy more aggressive.
 In fact, testosterone had the opposite effect – it made Billy much less fearful.
 Once you understand the workings of the endocrine system in response to stress (please see the “The Stress Response System” page on this website), and how the brain is damaged by neuter, it is logical that for dogs who suffer from leash aggression, or fear aggression (see the Behavioral Effects of Neuter), testosterone supplementation can make them less aggressive.